nodejs/node/CONTRIBUTING.md

 for all contributors.

-As a contributor to Node.js, how you choose to act and interact towards your follow contributors, as well as to the community, will reflect back not only on yourself but on the project as a whole.
+As a contributor to Node.js, how you choose to act and interact towards your fellow contributors, as well as to the community, will reflect back not only on yourself but on the project as a whole.
 The Code of Conduct is designed and intended, above all else, to help establish a culture within the project that allows anyone and everyone who wants to continue to feel safe doing so.

-Should any individual act in any way that is considered in violation of the [Code of Conduct], corrective actions will be taken.
+Should any individual act in any way that is considered in violation of the [Code of Conduct][], corrective actions will be taken.
 It is possible, however, for any individual to *act* in such a manner that is not in violation of the strict letter of the Code of Conduct guidelines while still going completely against the spirit of what that Code is intended to accomplish.

-Open, diverse and inclusive open communities live and die on the basis of trust.
+Open, diverse and inclusive communities live and die on the basis of trust.
 Contributors can disagree with one another so long as they trust that those disagreements are in good faith and everyone is working towards a common goal.